-(i) Sub-Sample Size.
-To determine the sub-sample size for each of the Metrics for loan-level confirmatory testing, the SPF determined a statistically significant sub-sample size for each of the IRG's Metric samples.

-sample selections for each Metric, the SPF used both random and judgmental approaches.
+- (i) Sub-Sample Size.
+To determine the sub-sample size for each of the Metrics for loan-level confirmatory testing, the SPF judgmentally determined its sub-sample size for each of the IRG's Metric samples through use of a risk-based approach.
+Some of the factors considered in determining the sub-sample size included (i) the Loan Testing Population as developed by the IRG, (ii) the SPF's prior experience and familiarity with the Metric, (iii) the IRG's calculated error rate for the test period, (iv) the SPF's assessment of the IRG's performance and (v) the SPF's overall assessment of the risks surrounding the Metric being tested, including the complexity of the Metric. - (ii) Sub-Sample Selections.
+In determining its loan-level sub-sample selections for each Metric, the SPF used both random and judgmental approaches.
 Specifically, the SPF judgmentally included all loans that failed a Metric in its sub-sample selection for the Metric.
 In doing so, the SPF gained a better understanding of the potential reasons for a loan-level failure of a Metric test question.
-The SPF also included in its sub-sample loans that were determined by the IRG to be Not Applicable for testing (N/A Loans).
-The SPF judgmentally selected these N/A Loans to verify that they were appropriately treated as such by the IRG and to assess whether there were any potential issues with the Loan Testing Population and related queries that could impact the IRG's work.
+For loans that were determined by the IRG to be Not

+Applicable for testing (N/A Loans), the SPF reviewed certain of these N/A Loans together with the loans that replaced the N/A Loans to verify that such loans were appropriately replaced by the IRG and to assess whether there were any potential issues with the Loan Testing Population and related queries that could impact the IRG's work.
 The remaining sub-sample selections were generated randomly from the samples provided by the IRG.